vijaysbhat/dojo/experience.md

       * Story points completed per sprint
       * Increase in high priority backlog size

+## Strengths
+* Developed a reputation for strong analytical chops / data sense - uncommon for SWE.
+  * Great at data visualization and telling a story.
+  * My approach
+    * Walk stakeholders through easy to grok data analysis and recommendation.
+Do they agree with it?
+    * Get buy-in or disagree and commit.
+    * Builds trust and people tend to reach out for advice.
+* Distilling ambiguous requirements and then designing and delivering strong technical solutions.
+* Steady hand during tense times e.g. during technical outages.
+* Following through and taking things to closure.
+* Full stack expertise makes me a good pinch hitter - I can quickly ramp up and contribute on cross functional projects and help take them across the finish line.
+* Broad industry background.
+* Owning gaps in my knowledge and knowing when to seek help.

 ## Improvement Areas

 ### Address blind spots